vala-lang/awesome-vala/README.md

 ## Numerical Computation

-- [vast](https://github.com/rainwoodman/vast) - A project for generative modelling in Vala.
+- [vast](https://github.com/rainwoodman/vast) - A project for generative modeling in Vala.
 Think of TensorFlow rewritten in Vala.

 ## Crypto & Security